Prefabricated home: United States

-The total market share of non-site built single-family homes (modular and panelized) was at 3% of single-family completions in 2020, according to Census Bureau Survey of Construction data and NAHB analysis.
-This share is expected to rise moderately in 2021.
+The total market share of non-site built single-family homes (modular and panelized) was at 3% of single-family completions in 2024, according to the National Association of Home Builders Economic Research Blog.This share has been steadily declining since the early-2000s.

 Europe

 German-manufactured Huf Haus near West Linton, Scotland.

 In the 1940s French designer Jean Prouvé designed an aluminum prefabricated house, the Maison Tropicale, for use in Africa.

 After the World War II until 1948, Sell-Fertighaus GmbH built over 5,000 prefabricated houses in Germany for the occupying force of the United States.

 There is no pan-EU housing standard for this kind of home construction, and regulation is at the national level.
 EU directives that apply to housing construction and design do not directly affect the modular home sector.
 However, each modular home must comply with EU's Eurocodes and local building codes.